VidyaSagarMehar/GithubUsersAP-Tailwind/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## Project Title - Get Github Users
 The "Get Github Users" app is a web-based application that allows users to search for and retrieve information about Github users using the Github API.
-The Github API provides access to a wealth of data about Github users, including their profiles, repositories, followers, and more.
+The Github API provides access to a wealth of data about Github users, including their profiles, repositories, and more.

 ## Average time to complete